Call for papers

 Emphasis will be given to abstracts that provide objective evidence of outcomes of programs, describe evidence-based programs, or address best practice.

-The selection of presentations which have an Indigenous presenter or co-author will also be prioritized.
+The selection of presentations which have an Indigenous presenter or co-author will also be prioritised.

 Abstract: 250 words.
 Abstracts should include the title of proposal, and author’s name, institutional or community affiliation.
 Please save as MS Word doc.